PostHog/posthog.com/contents/blog/posthog-marketing.md

 2. Signups are a much smaller number compared to total website visitors, making it hard to generate useful insights.

-3. A user's consideration period can be several weeks or months, so the actual conversion event often falls outside the tracked period, or can't be easily attributed.
+3. A user's consideration period can be several weeks or months, so the actual conversion event often falls outside the tracked period, or isn't easily attributed.

 4. Even a user who doesn't end up signing up to PostHog might suggest it to a friend or colleague.